Real Estate Prices and Overview

 Notable & Unique: Modes of Transportation

-revealed that the Lawrence City Center neighborhood is a fantastic
+the Lawrence City Center neighborhood commuting on a bicycle to and

 Notable & Unique: Diversity